-• Details of all School-owned hardware will be recorded in a hardware inventory and kept locally at Central Services.

-- Details of all School-owned software will be recorded in a software inventory. - All redundant equipment will be disposed of through an authorised agency.
+- Details of all School-owned hardware will be recorded in an asset list and kept within each school and at Central Services. - Details of all School-owned software will be recorded in a software inventory. - All redundant equipment will be disposed of through an authorised agency.
 This will include a written receipt for the item including an acceptance of responsibility for the destruction of any personal data. - All redundant equipment that may have held personal data will have the storage media forensically wiped.
 Alternatively, if the storage media has failed, it will be physically destroyed.
-The School will only use authorised companies who will supply a written guarantee that this will happen - Disposal of any equipment will conform to The Waste Electrical and Electronic Equipment Regulations 2006 and/or The Waste Electrical and Electronic Equipment (Amendment) Regulations 2007.
+The school will only use authorised companies who will supply a written guarantee that this will happen. - Disposal of any equipment will conform to The Waste Electrical and Electronic Equipment Regulations 2006 and/or The Waste Electrical and Electronic Equipment (Amendment) Regulations 2007.
 Further information can be found on the Environment Agency website.